The weather forecast for La Jolla, CA is much like the rest of San Diego…

-La Jolla is known for our bountiful sunshine and great beach weather year round—and we’ve got proof.
-Check out these Instagram photos of the fantastic weather we have in La Jolla (unlike NorCal).
+La Jolla is known for our bountiful sunshine, mild temperatures and great beach weather year round—and we’ve got proof.
+Check out these Instagram photos of the fantastic weather we have in La Jolla (unlike Northern California).

 Valentine’s at the tidepools

 Check out that sunset!
 Even in February you can roll up your pants and go wading at the beach.
-The La Jolla tide pools are incredible any time of year, but winter is an especially great time to visit because the low tides let you see more sealife.
-Make sure to keep an eye out for slippery rocks.
+The La Jolla tide pools are incredible any time of year, but winter is an especially great time to visit; low tides mean more visibilty and access to the sealife, as well as a better chance of staying dry as you explore.
+Make sure to keep an eye out for slippery rocks, especially in the evening.

 March breeze at Torrey Pines

-Torrey Pines State Natural Reserve is a great destination year-round for hikes and beach days.
-That killer blue sky is incredible, and expect warm sunshine with a cool sea breeze!
-Be aware that on the trails there is not much tree cover, so be sure to wear sunscreen as it can be a bit tough on the skin.
+Torrey Pines State Natural Reserve is a great destination year-round for a hike and or a beach day.
+That clear blue sky is incredible, and expect warm sunshine with a cool sea breeze!
+Be aware that there isn’t much tree cover on the trails, so be sure to wear sunscreen as it can be a bit tough on the skin.
 If you’re looking for a plan, try our Torrey Pines itinerary here.

 Kayaking in September